 Weather in Morocco in winter: December, January, February

 The winter season in Morocco lasts for a couple of months – starting in December and January and sometimes lasting until mid-February.
 While it may sound ridiculous for some to call 20°C the winter season, this number is deceptive.
-In the evening, the weather cools down and often drops to 4°C. Such temperature fluctuations are particularly common throughout Morocco, with the exception of the Agadir region, which remains quite warm in the winter evenings.
-In Marrakesh, meanwhile, locals wear winter jackets and hats, and it gets pretty cold.
+In the evening, the weather cools down and often drops to 4°C. Such temperature fluctuations are particularly common throughout Morocco, except in the Agadir region, which remains warm in winter evenings.
+Meanwhile, locals wear winter jackets and hats in Marrakesh, and it gets pretty cold.

 Snow in Morocco

-If you are visiting Marrakesh in the winter, there is more than one place around for winter fun.
-The village of Oukaimeden near Marrakesh is the most popular place for locals to go during the snow season.
+If you are visiting Marrakesh in the winter, there is more than one place for fun.
+The village of Oukaimeden near Marrakesh is the most popular place for locals during the snow season.
 We can even ski there (contact me for this activity).
-If you visit the village of Imlil located at the foot of the highest peak in North Africa in winter, you will also see a lot of snow.
+If you visit the village of Imlil, located at the foot of the highest peak in North Africa in winter, you will also see a lot of snow.
 Sometimes, though rarely, it snows in the Sahara Desert.

 And what about the rainy season?
-It very rarely rains in Morocco, sometimes in summer and in the winter.
-Therefore, you will definitely not need an umbrella or a raincoat in Morocco.
+It rarely rains in Morocco, sometimes in summer and winter.
+Therefore, you will not need an umbrella or a raincoat in Morocco.